-At the risk of stating the obvious, it's hard to find the best outdoor paint for your house.
+At the risk of stating the obvious, it's hard to find the best paint color for your house's exterior.
 White is a classic, but choose the wrong shade and you'll end up with a very expensive mistake.

 We wanted to take the guesswork out of choosing the best white paint for your house, so we asked the architect and designer members of our Professional Directory to share their vetted shades of exterior white paint.
-They've collectively painted myriad homes over the years, and know what works.
-Here, their generously shared ten favorites:
+They've painted countless houses over the years, and know what works.
+Here, they generously share their 10 favorites.

 What's your go-to shade of white paint?
 Tell us in the comments below.